 Dave’s Favorite VERTEBRATE MANAGEMENT LINKS

-- Internet Center for Wildlife Damage Management – Contains the “Prevention and Control of Wildlife Damage” handbook, links to many university fact sheets, a list of agencies that can help with wildlife problems, and much more.
+- Internet Center for Wildlife Damage Management (website) – Contains the “Prevention and Control of Wildlife Damage (website)” handbook, links to many university fact sheets, a list of agencies that can help with wildlife problems, and much more.

-- Living with Wildlife– (Oregon State Fish and Wildlife) Information on prevention and management of a variety of NW Wildlife problems.
+- Living with Wildlife (website)– (Oregon State Fish and Wildlife) Information on prevention and management of a variety of NW Wildlife problems.
 Includes opossum, raccoon, nutria and woodpecker in addition to the more common problem species.

-- Identifying Wildlife Damage to Trees, Shrubs, & Bushes— An Internet Center for Wildlife Damage Management “key.”
+- Wildlife Damage Inspection Process (website) – An Internet Center for Wildlife Damage Management “key.”
 Images of typical damage.

-- Removing Skunk Odor – U. of Nebraska Cooperative Extension
+- Removing Skunk Odor (website) – U. of Nebraska Cooperative Extension

-- Skunk Management Guidelines – U. of California Davis)
+- Skunk Management Guidelines (website) – U. of California Davis)

-- Ultrasonic and Subsonic Pest Control Devices – Rutgers Cooperative Extension
+- Ultrasonic and Subsonic Pest Control Devices (website) – Rutgers Cooperative Extension

-- Nuisance Wildlife Repellent Handbook – Minnesota DNR.
+- Nuisance Wildlife Repellent Handbook (pdf) – Minnesota DNR.
 Great information on deer, rabbit and bird repellents

-- Utah Vertebrate Animal Pest Control – Utah Dept. of Agriculture, 97 pp. Large file!
+- Utah Vertebrate Animal Pest Control (website) – Utah Dept. of Agriculture, 97 pp. Large file!